turkeryilmaz/openairinterface5g/doc/Aerial_FAPI_Split_Tutorial.md

 set to the IP address of the NIC referenced previously.

 **Note**: If the Core Network is running on the same server, 3 cores should be allocated to it.
-2 for the UPF and 1 for the all the remaining services as shown below.
+2 for the UPF and 1 core shared between the remaining services as shown below.

 ```patch